th2-net/th2-codec-sailfish/README.md

 The filtering can also be applied for pins with  `subscribe` attribute.

 ## Release notes

++ 4.2.3
+  + Fix empty prefix in the pin attributes

++ 4.2.2
+  + use 'codecClassName' parameter to identify the codec implementation in case more than one is found in classpath

 + 4.2.1
   * added task-utils: `0.1.2`